Missing in Utah: Dylan Rounds’ mother calling for transparency

 On Monday, Cooley sent the Sheriff’s Office an email asking them to step down from investigating her son’s disappearance.

-“Turn it over to another agency, let’s get some help,” Cooley said.
+“Turn it over to another agency, let’s get some help,” said Cooley.

-Since early June, the Box Elder Sheriff’s Department has not returned any of ABC4’s request for comment on stories about Rounds’ disappearance.
+Since early June, the Box Elder Sheriff’s Department has not returned any of ABC4’s requests for comment on stories about Rounds’ disappearance.

 Wednesday was no different.
-A person at the Sheriff’s front office said their spokesman was out of town and unavailable for comment.
+A person at the sheriff’s front office said their spokesperson was out of town and unavailable for comment.

 There is a $100,000 reward offered for information that can help solve Rounds’ disappearance.